LC-Linkous/AntennaCalculationAutotuningTool/README.md

   * load/detect script features
   * Ansys HFSS integration
   * ANCAT project creation, basic save functionality (a newer feature, but not worth removing)

+* AntennaCAT v.
+2025.0
+  * The 12 topology replication set.
+  * All optimizers integrated fully with the GUI.
+  * This is the 'core' functionality of AntennaCAT without the add-ons.
+  * It sets us up for plugging in all of the developments from Summer 2024 onwards (2 conferences + dissertation)

+* AntennaCAT v.
+2025.1
+  * Replication set updates from user feedback.
+  * Updated naming convention updates in the templates for the paramaterized HFSS files
+  * Surrogate model optimizers are integrated!
+Stress testing is ongoing to verify failed simulation recovery.
+  * Loading projects now has larger text boxes to make it easier to input parameter names